npdeloss/meirlop/README.md

 # Motif Enrichment In Ranked Lists Of Peaks
 This project analyzes the relative enrichment of transcription factor binding motifs found in peaks at the top or bottom of a given ranking/score.
 The design is based on [MOODS](https://github.com/jhkorhonen/MOODS/tree/master/python) and [GSEApy](https://github.com/zqfang/GSEApy).

+# Installation
+To install this package with conda run:
+`conda install -c bioconda -c npdeloss meirlop` Assuming bioconda is not in your channels.

 # Usage
 Full usage example available through a [jupyter notebook](notebooks/usage.ipynb)